NoahDavey/100-days-of-code/log/r1-log.md

 Worked on mine and matts project today which was good, managed to setup ESLint, typescript and nodemon for a new project.
 Tomorrow think I will focus on hooking up a database and how we will manage that connection effectively

 ### R1D41
+I worked on trying to start building out the DB and connecting to TypeORM today, there was a few hiccups but managed to get a better idea of what direction it would be taking

 ### R1D42
 ### R1D43
 ### R1D44